-The 2019 GenCyber Student Camp at Boise State University wass a free, full-day, one-week program that introduced high school students in Boise and nearby to cybersecurity first principles and the rapidly developing field of cybersecurity.
+The 2019 GenCyber Student Camp at Boise State University was a free, full-day, one-week program that introduced high school students in Boise and nearby to cybersecurity first principles and the rapidly developing field of cybersecurity.
 Using hands-on activities, students engaged with applied cryptography, Raspberry Pi 3 set up and security, threats, risks, network traffic analysis, penetrating testing, and virtualization practices.

 When & Where:

 Two camps were offered in the Boise State Computer Science Department in downtown Boise (777 West Main St. Boise, ID 83702).
 The first camp was held June 17, 2019 – June 21, 2019 (Girls only) and the second camp was held June 24, 2019 – June 28, 2019 (Girls and Boys) with camp starting at 8:30am and ending at 4:30pm.
 Breakfast and lunch was provided.
 The priority application deadline was Wednesday, May 17th, 2019 after which new applications continued to be considered until spots were filled.
-[GenCyber19_Flyer]

 The GenCyber Student Camp at Boise State University was designed for high school students (entering grades 9-12) in Southwest Idaho and the Boise area to:

-- introduce and cement knowledge of cybersecurity first principles
+- Introduce and cement knowledge of cybersecurity first principles

-- increase the curiosity of the participants in the field of cybersecurity
+- Increase the curiosity of the participants in the field of cybersecurity

-- encourage participants to seek further education in cybersecurity
+- Encourage participants to seek further education in cybersecurity

-- motivate participants to seek a career in cybersecurity
+- Motivate participants to seek a career in cybersecurity